-The Madison Avenue Project was born from remarkable research commissioned about the lack of African-American executives in the advertising industry.
-In 2009, we discovered that racial discrimination is 38% worse in the advertising industry than in the overall U.S. labor market, and that the “discrimination divide” between advertising and other U.S. industries is more than twice as bad now as it was 30 years ago.
-The study found that Black people were significantly underrepresented in industry jobs—with a shortfall of 7,200 jobs in the industry and were paid 20% less on average than their white counterparts with comparable experience and education.
+The Madison Avenue Project was born from remarkable research commissioned about the lack of Black professionals and managers in the advertising industry.
+In 2009, we learned that racial discrimination was 38% worse in the advertising industry than in the overall U.S. labor market, and that the “discrimination divide” between advertising and other U.S. industries had doubled from 30 years prior.
+The study found that Black people were significantly underrepresented in industry jobs—with a shortfall of 7,200 jobs—and that Black professionals in the industry were paid 20% less on average than white workers with comparable experience and education.
 See Marc Bendick, Jr., and Mary Lou Egan, Research Perspectives on Race and Employment in the Advertising Industry (Washington, DC: Bendick and Egan Economic Consultants, Inc., for the NAACP and the Madison Avenue Project, 2009).

-The Project has also shed light on the advertising industry’s most coveted media spots – Super Bowl commercials.
+The Project shed light on the advertising industry’s most coveted media spots—Super Bowl commercials.
 We found that of the 52 professionally produced industry ads that aired during the 2010 Super Bowl, all of the creative directors were white, and only 6% were women.
 Clearly, the American advertising world has been dominated by an insider network of white men.
-The Madison Avenue Project will continue to expose this systemic injustice and work to overcome it.
+The Madison Avenue Project exposed systemic racial injustice in the industry and aimed to dismantle it.

 - Cyrus Mehri and Janelle Carter, View From the Front Lines.
 AdWeek, September 26, 2010